galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >        - *"Minimal cluster size"*: `5`
 >        - *"Maximal tree height"*: `0.9`
 >
+>    You can leave the other parameters with their default values.
+>
 {: .hands_on}

-The spectral data comes as `.msp` file, which is a text file structured according to the **NIST MSSearch** spectra format. `.msp` is one of the generally accepted formats for mass spectra representations and it is compatible with lots of spectra processing programms (MS-DIAL, NIST MS Search, AMDIS, etc.).
+The spectral data comes as a `.msp` file, which is a text file structured according to the **NIST MSSearch** spectra format. `.msp` is one of the generally accepted formats for mass spectra representations, and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, etc.).
 Because `.msp` files are text-based, they can be viewed as simple `txt` files.
-You can use any text editor that you have on your computer or use Galaxy built-in editor.
-In this tutorial we use the Galaxy editor to check the contents of the file:
+You can use any text editor that you have on your computer or use Galaxy's built-in editor.
+In this tutorial, we use the Galaxy editor to check the contents of the file:

 > <hands-on-title> Data Exploration </hands-on-title>
 >